LoanpyDataHub/ronataswestoldturkic/docs/mkedictor.rst

 align words.
 Once the results of the algorithmic approach are complemented by expert knkowledge, the data can be downloaded.
-Finally, the format of the manually edited data can be checked for suitability as input for loanpy, a Python software package for finding loanwords.
+Finally, the format of the manually edited data can be checked for suitability as input for loanpy.

-The following three steps will guide you through the process of converting the data to Edictor-suitable input, uploading it to Edictor, editing it there, downloading it, post-editing it locally, and evaluating whether its format is suitable as input for loanpy.
+The following three steps will guide you through the process of converting data to Edictor-suitable input, uploading them to Edictor, editing them there, downloading them, post-editing them locally, and evaluating whether their format is suitable as input for loanpy.

 .. seealso::